How does a revolving credit facility work? (And is it right for your business?)

 The core mechanic: draw, repay, revolve

 A revolving credit facility gives your business access to a pre-approved credit limit.
 You draw funds from that limit when you need them, repay when you have the cash, and the repaid amount becomes available to draw again.
-That's the revolving part.
+The draw-and-repay cycle is unpacked in draw down and repayment explained.

 The simplest analogy: imagine a reservoir with a defined capacity.
 You draw from it when you need water.
-When it rains, when revenue comes in, the reservoir refills.
-You can draw and refill as many times as you need.
+When it rains (when revenue comes in), the reservoir refills.

-Compare that to a term loan: the business would have received £150,000 in January and started paying fixed monthly instalments from the following month, regardless of whether sales had come in yet.
-They'd also be paying interest on £150,000 even in months when their actual need was far lower.
+Compare that to a term loan: the business would have received £150,000 in January and started paying fixed monthly instalments from the following month, with interest accruing on £150,000 from day one.
+The deeper comparison is in revolving credit facility vs term loan.

 How interest is calculated